woguta/Bacterial-WGS/Illumina.md

 ```
 This creates a tab-delimited file named AS-27566-C1-C_S23_L001_rgi_summary.tsv in the ./results/rgi/ directory.
 The file is viewd in a text editor or spreadsheet software like Microsoft Excel or Google Sheets.
 The file contains information about the predicted AMR genes in the sample, including their names, types, and percent identities.

-iii) Run both abricate and rgi for a comprehensive amr genes analysis
+iii) Run abricate amr genes analysis for all samples

 ```
 #!/usr/bin/bash -l